Logahoric Higgs Torsors for a Complex Reductive Group: Introduction

-In an independent work but still in this approach, V. Balaji and C. Seshadri \cite{BS} introduced a notion of stability for parahoric torsors for a collection of weights chosen from the set of rational one-parameter subgroups of the group $G$, for $G$ semisimple and simply connected over $\mathbb{C}$.
-In this case, parahoric torsors over a smooth complex projective curve $X$ of genus $g \ge 2$ are indeed the correct intrinsically defined objects on $X$ associated to a $\left( \pi ,G \right)$-bundle on the upper half plane $\mathbb{H}$, where $\pi $ is the subgroup of the discontinuous group of automorphisms of $\mathbb{H}$, such that $X={\mathbb{H}}/{\pi }$.
-V. Balaji and C. Seshadri moreover constructed in \textit{loc. cit.} a moduli space for this notion of stability of parahoric torsors on $X$ and proved, under the assumption that the weights are rational, an analogue of the Mehta-Seshadri correspondence in this context, that is, for the case $G= \text{U}(n)$.
-Subsequently, V. Balaji, I. Biswas and Y. Pandey extended in \cite{BBP} the correspondence to the case of real weights using a definition of stability that covers real weights as well.
+In an independent work but still in this approach, Balaji and Seshadri \cite{BS} introduced a notion of stability for parahoric torsors for a collection of weights chosen from the set of rational one-parameter subgroups of the group $G$, for $G$ semisimple and simply connected over $\mathbb{C}$.
+In this case, parahoric torsors on a smooth complex projective curve $X$ of genus $g \ge 2$ are indeed the correct intrinsically defined objects on $X$ associated to a $\left( \pi ,G \right)$-bundle on the upper half plane $\mathbb{H}$, where $\pi $ is the subgroup of the discontinuous group of automorphisms of $\mathbb{H}$, such that $X={\mathbb{H}}/{\pi }$.
+Balaji and Seshadri moreover constructed in \textit{loc. cit.} a moduli space for this notion of stability of parahoric torsors on $X$ and proved, under the assumption that the weights are rational, an analogue of the Mehta--Seshadri correspondence in this context, that is, for the case $G= \text{U}(n)$.
+Subsequently, Balaji, Biswas and Pandey extended in \cite{BBP} the correspondence to the case of real weights using a definition of stability that covers real weights as well.